Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so parameters are fully documented.
-The description adds no additional meaning beyond what the schema provides.
+Input schema covers 100% of parameters with descriptions, so baseline is 3.
+The description adds no parameter meaning beyond what the schema provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.